Osteoarthritis (OA) is the most common joint disorder. It is due to aging and wear and tear on a joint.

 - Bone spurs

 You can have surgery, but other treatments can improve your pain and make your life much better.
-Although these treatments cannot make the arthritis go away, they can often delay surgery.
+Although these treatments cannot make the OA go away, they can often delay surgery or make your symptoms mild enough to not cause significant problems.

 Supplements that you may use include: